timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-05-24
+# Objectives for Today 2022-05-25

+- Investigate why unlocked items (and other save data?) is not saving?
+- Add temporary label to go from Results into Lobby
+- Investigate why some players joining the first game jump into Results vs Lobby.
-- Still dealing with the setup of moose, the new PC.
+- Meetings with Ultimate Games in the afternoon, then life stuffs later in the day.
-- Rally of Rockets work of some sort!
-- Stream ends at 9am (ish) as I must do  some life stuff.

 ## May We Sell Games